Nick Tasler is an internationally acclaimed thought leader and—

 Now back to our regularly scheduled list of things I would never ever say to someone I just met…

 Nick Tasler is an internationally acclaimed thought leader, organizational psychologist and the #1 best-selling author of four counter-intuitive books on the art and science of making decisions and leading change.
-He is also an expert writer for the Harvard Business Review and Quartz, and his work has been covered by The New York Times, Bloomberg Business Week, The Atlantic, Inc., U.S. News & World Report, The Financial Times, Huffington Post, Fox Business, and Forbes; as well as NPR, the BBC, NBC-TV, ABC-TV, and CBS-TV.
+He is also an expert writer for the Harvard Business Review and his work has been covered by The New York Times, Bloomberg Business Week, The Atlantic, Inc., U.S. News & World Report, The Financial Times, Fox Business, and Forbes; as well as NPR, the BBC, NBC, ABC, and CBS.

-Nick’s original insights and dynamic style have benefited the world’s most respected organizations ranging from General Electric, Microsoft, ExxonMobil, Novo Nordisk, Wells Fargo, the Royal Bank of Canada, Hospital Corporation of America, and UnitedHealth Group to the Wharton School, Yale University, University of Notre Dame and many more.
+Nick’s original insights and dynamic style have benefited the world’s most respected organizations ranging from General Electric, Microsoft, JP Morgan, Novo Nordisk, Wells Fargo, the Royal Bank of Canada, and UnitedHealth Group to the Wharton School, Yale University, and many more.

 Nomadic by nature, Nick and his wife and their four kids live in…lots of places.
 Sometimes Minnesota.
 Sometimes Florida.
 Currently Puerto Rico.